 - Take this drug by mouth without food, at least 1 hour before you eat or 2 hours after you eat.

-- Missed dose: If you miss a dose, take it as soon as you think about it.
-If it is within 12 hours to your next dose, then skip the missed dose and go back to your normal schedule.
-Do not take 2 doses at the same time or extra doses.
+- Missed dose: If you miss a dose, take it as soon as you think about it ONLY if your next dose is due in more than 12 hours.
+If your next dose is due in LESS than 12 hours, then skip the missed dose and contact your physician.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.